dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 •  Change the name of a group.

-That’s a fairly comprehensive list of customization options, but there are some
+That's a fairly comprehensive list of customization options, but there are some

-actions that you  can’t do (no matter how hard you try):
+actions that you  can't do (no matter how hard you try):

 » Remove built-in tabs — but you  can hide them.